On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Discussion

 \subsubsection{Guideline 5: Consideration of Behavioral Intentions}

 As outlined in the technology acceptance model \cite{venkateshTechnologyAcceptanceModel2008}, behavioral intention is a direct predictor of use behavior.
 However, our analysis revealed that less than a quarter of the reviewed papers considered behavioral intention in the form of \textit{intention to use}.
 In controlled experiments, where the objective is to investigate causal relationships between variables, this is a less pressing concern.
 However, in the context of applied research with real systems, this is a significant shortcoming.
 That is because such systems may undergo further development to deploy them to users.
 Even though other metrics such as \textit{perceived usefulness} are also related to system adoption, they are rather predictors of \textit{intention to use} than direct predictors of \textit{usage behavior} \cite{venkateshTechnologyAcceptanceModel2008}.
 It is therefore recommended to measure intention to use (as a direct predictor of usage behavior) in all applied XAI user studies.
+This guideline is tied most directly to the design goal of acceptance, for which intention to use is the central evaluation metric.

-\subsection{Application of Design Goals}
+\subsubsection{Application of Design Goals}